AnandMayank/Ultrasound_Image_rl/abdomen_segmentation_rl_blog_post.md

 ## Code Repository

-The complete code for this project is available on GitHub: [Link to your GitHub repository]
+The complete code for this project is available on GitHub: [https://github.com/AnandMayank/ultrasound-rl-navigation.git]

 ## Acknowledgments

-I would like to thank [mention any collaborators, advisors, or resources that helped with the project].
+I would like to thank [Dr.Surya Prakash , Dr.Chetan Arora].